fredck/ha-data-editor/README.md

 [![GitHub Release][releases-shield]][releases]
 [![hacs][hacsbadge]][hacs]

+## Repository Archived

+This repository is not being actively maintained and has been archived.
+Feel free to fork it and improve it, if necessary.
+Thank you!

 ## Description

 HA Data Editor is a custom integration for Home Assistant that provides a user-friendly interface for managing and editing device and entity properties directly within the Home Assistant UI.
 This integration includes a custom panel equipped with an editable table, allowing users to view and effortlessly modify device details, such as names and areas.